KagisoRabeng/KagisoRabeng/README.md

 ## Rapidfire

-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Python and SQL

 - ⚡ Fun fact: I use tab instead of spaces.